Your Safety is Our Priority

 Surgeries We Provide

-Our skilled surgeons perform procedures at Adena Medical Center, Adena Greenfield Medical Center, Adena Pike Medical Center, Adams County Regional Medical Center and Highland District Hospital.
+Our skilled surgeons perform procedures at Adena Regional Medical Center, Adena Greenfield Medical Center, and Adena Pike Medical Center.
 We offer procedures comprising the entire breadth of surgical sub-specialties, providing the most suitable traditional (open), minimally invasive, and robotic-assisted surgeries.

 Surgery specialties available at Adena Health System include: